South Gyle: Etymology

 "Gyle", which is pronounced with a hard "g", is of uncertain etymology.
 It has been suggested that it comes from an old Gaelic word "goill" meaning a "bog", which would make sense given the former Gogar Loch in the area.

 There is also a North Gyle about 1 mi away, which is named after a local farm.
 This is incorporated in some street names in that area.

 Transport

 Edinburgh Airport is nearby at Ingliston, and also close is the city bypass (A720), connecting to several major routes into the city.

-South Gyle has two branch railway stations: South Gyle station is on the line between Edinburgh and Fife, and Edinburgh Park station provides services to Edinburgh, Stirling and Dunblane and to Bathgate.
+South Gyle has two railway stations: South Gyle station is on the line between Edinburgh and Fife, and Edinburgh Park station provides services to Edinburgh, Stirling and Dunblane, Bathgate and to Glasgow Queen Street low-level.

-Lothian Buses services 2, 12, 21, 22, 36 & Skylink 400 and McGill's Scotland East services 20, 63 & 68 serve the area.
+Lothian Buses services 2, 12, 18, 21, 22, 22A, 32 and 36 serve the area.

 Edinburgh Trams serve the area with stops at Bankhead, Edinburgh Park Station, Edinburgh Park Central (Lochside) and The Gyle Shopping centre.

 North of the Gogar Roundabout, the Edinburgh Gateway Interchange opened in December 2016.
 It connects trains from Fife with the tram to and from the airport.
 A subway under the busy A8 provides access to the Gyle Shopping Centre.